 Our members pursue a variety of Haskell-related projects, several of which are reported in other sections of this report.
 Three new PhD students joined the group last September.
 Stephen Adams is working on advanced refactoring of Haskell programs.
 Andreas Reuleaux is working on refactoring dependently typed functional programs.
 Maarten Faddegon is working on making tracing for Haskell practical and easy to use.
-Currently he is looking into extending the Haskell object observation debugger Hood.
-He talks at
+In June he will talk at PLDI 2015 about "Algorithmic Debugging of Real-World Haskell Programs: Deriving Dependencies from the Cost Centre Stack".
+Olaf Chitil is working on tracing, including the further development of the Haskell tracer Hat, and on type error debugging.
+Scott Owens is working on verified compilers for the (strict) functional language CakeML.
+Currently Colin Runciman from the University of York is visiting the PLAS group during his study leave.